NoelCov/NoelCov/README.md

 # Hi there 👋.
 My name is Noel Covarrubias and I'm a self-taught Software Engineer.

-### I'm currently part of the Leap Apprenticeship Program offered by Microsoft.
+### I'm currently a SWE at Clover!
 If you'd like to contact me, you can do so via [Twitter](https://twitter.com/noel_codes) and/or [LinkedIn.](https://www.linkedin.com/in/noelcodes/)
-You can also visit my [Website](https://www.noelcodes.dev/)

-### Besides programming I enjoy to play video games, read and learning in general.
+### Besides programming I enjoy playing video games, reading and learning in general.
 ---

 **Current Skills:**